When Automated Program Repair Meets Regression Testing -- An Extensive Study on 2 Million Patches: Introduction

 \section{Introduction}

-Software bugs can trigger unexpected program behaviors and result in fatal consequences. \Comment{, e.g., causing the financial loss or threatening the personal safety.
-Manual debugging is often tedious and costly.} To reduce manual debugging efforts, Automated Program Repair (APR) ~\cite{DBLP:conf/icse/XiongWYZH0017/acs, DBLP:conf/icse/WenCWHC18, DBLP:conf/issta/GhanbariBZ19, DBLP:conf/issta/JiangXZGC18, DBLP:journals/tse/YuanB20/arja, DBLP:journals/ese/KoyuncuLBKKMT20/fixminer} has been proposed to automatically generate patches for buggy programs with minimal human intervention.
-Modern APR techniques often follow a \textit{generate-and-validate} procedure and leverage test suites as the partial specification for the desired program behavior.
-In particular, a test-based APR system repeatedly generates patches and validates them against the whole test suite until a patch that can pass all tests is found.
-To date, a large number of APR techniques have been proposed, effectively fixing a considerable number of real bugs and improving software quality/productivity~\cite{DBLP:conf/icse/XiongWYZH0017/acs, DBLP:conf/icse/WenCWHC18, DBLP:conf/issta/GhanbariBZ19,DBLP:conf/issta/JiangXZGC18}.
+\Comment{Software bugs can trigger unexpected program behaviors and result in fatal consequences. e.g., causing the financial loss or threatening the personal safety.
+Manual debugging is often tedious and costly.}

+\textbf{Automated Program Repair (APR)} ~\cite{kechagia2021evaluating,DBLP:conf/icse/XiongWYZH0017/acs, DBLP:conf/icse/WenCWHC18, DBLP:journals/tse/YuanB20/arja,DBLP:journals/ese/KoyuncuLBKKMT20/fixminer, DBLP:conf/icse/JiangLLTGZ23} has been proposed to automatically generate patches for buggy programs so as to reduce manual debugging efforts.
+Modern APR techniques often follow a \emph{generate-and-validate} procedure, leveraging test suites as the partial specification of the desired program behavior.
+More specifically, a test-based APR system repeatedly generates patches and validates them against the whole test suite until a patch that can pass all tests is found.
+To date, a large number of APR techniques have been proposed, effectively fixing a considerable number of real bugs and improving software quality/productivity~\cite{ DBLP:conf/issta/GhanbariBZ19,DBLP:conf/issta/JiangXZGC18}.

+Although receiving wide attention from both academia and industry, APR techniques can be extremely time consuming~\cite{DBLP:conf/icse/HuaZWK18/sketchfix, DBLP:journals/sqj/GouesFW13, DBLP:conf/icse/LongR16,DBLP:conf/kbse/WeimerFF13, DBLP:conf/issta/GhanbariBZ19,DBLP:conf/icse/0001WKKB0WKMT20}: (1) for a given bug, there are a vast number of patches generated; (2) for each generated patch, it often takes non-trivial time to execute the original tests for correctness validation.
+Efficiency is essential for the practical usage of APR systems~\cite{DBLP:conf/icse/0001WKKB0WKMT20}, as both the production cycle and the development cycle require low-latency debugging assistance from APR systems.
+In particular, given the computing resources are not always sufficient, parallel execution cannot always be available for APR systems.